-A few weeks ago I had the opportunity to pitch my startup Task Pigeon at the Startup and Angels event at Haymarket HQ.
+A few weeks ago I had the opportunity to pitch my startup Task Pigeon, an online task management tool, at the Startup and Angels event at Haymarket HQ.
 If you didn’t catch it, the good news is that a 10 minute video of my presentation exists!

 While people pitching their startup is nothing new, I wanted to put together a post to share some of the insights (and lessons) I learnt in the lead up to the event.